 - Mongoloid, and

-Indian multiculturalism can be explained by the ‘Salad bowl theory’- within the large Indian society, the newly arrived cultures do not lose their identity, rather get intermixed without losing their unique characteristics, just like ingredients in a salad bowl are recognizable while contributing to the overall composition of the salad.
+Indian multiculturalism can be explained by the ‘Salad bowl theory’- within the large Indian society, the newly arrived cultures do not lose their identity, but rather get intermixed without losing their unique characteristics, just like ingredients in a salad bowl are recognizable while contributing to the overall composition of the salad.

-Multilingualism- salient feature of Indian society
+Multilingualism- a salient feature of Indian society

-India is home to many native languages, and it is also common that people to speak and understand more than one language or dialect, which can entail the use of different scripts as well.
+India is home to many native languages, and it is also common for people to speak and understand more than one language or dialect, which can entail the use of different scripts as well.

 India’s 2011 census documents that 121 languages are spoken as mother tongues, which is defined as the first language a person learns and uses.

 Of these languages, the Constitution of India recognizes twenty-two of them as official or “scheduled” languages.
 Articles 344(1) and 351 of the Constitution of India, titled the Eighth Schedule, recognize the following languages as official languages of the states of India:

 - Assamese, Bengali, Bodo, Dogri, Gujarati, Hindi, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Marathi, Nepali, Oriya, Punjabi, Sanskrit, Santhali, Sindhi, Tamil, Telugu, and Urdu.

 Six languages also hold the title of classical languages (Kannada, Malayalam, Odia, Sanskrit, Tamil, and Telugu), which are determined to have a history of recorded use for more than 1,500 years and a rich body of literature.